lsst/rtn-045/index.rst

 Decisions on whether to update (or, "bump") the recommended image for the RSP are made jointly between the CET and the RSP teams.
 Once the decision has been made, a PREOPS Jira ticket will be created and assigned to a CET member.

-Bumping the recommended image always occurs during a Patch Thursday window.
+Bumping the recommended image always occurs during the regularly scheduled maintenance periods, "Patch Thursday."
 The notebook updates should be merged to the ``main`` branch by the day before.

 The workflow is to create a new branch of the ``tutorial-notebooks`` repository from the ``main`` branch,